 Hi!
-My name is Bodil Empting and this is my third year at Lester Prairie Schools.
+My name is Bodil Empting and this is my fourth year at Lester Prairie Schools.
 I am from Denmark, but have lived in Minnesota for more than 21 years.
 My husband and I live in Watertown with our three children.
 I have a teaching degree from Denmark with emphasis on biology and woodworking.
 I have a BA in elementary education from Hjoerring Seminarium, Denmark and University of Minnesota.
 In addition, I obtained a Master's Degree from Bethel University in special education licensed in Emotional/Behavioral Disorders (EBD), Specific Learning Disabilities (SLD) and Autism Spectrum Disorder (ASD).

 I mainly teach students with ASD.
 The classroom is “home away from home” for students and teachers, so it is important to make it comfortable, functional, safe and secure.
 As a special education teacher at Lester Prairie Schools I have the opportunity to do so.